jing-xiang/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: Install LongAh! on the other computer and replace the empty members, pin, and transaction file it creates with the file containing your data.
+**A**: Install LongAh! on the other computer and replace the empty members, pin, and transaction TXT files it creates with the files containing your data.

 ## Known Issues
-* (to be added)